SantonyChoi/docs/docs/transactions.md

 Name | Default behavior
 ---- | ----------------
-nonce | Bitski will calculate the next nonce for you. gasPrice | Bitski will calculate a gas price for you based on a the current averages.
+nonce | Bitski will calculate the next nonce for you. gasPrice | Bitski will calculate a gas price for you based on the current averages.

 ## Gas